Teeth Cleaning Las Vegas

 If you have healthy gums it is recommended to have a professional cleaning every 6 months.
 This is the standard across the dental industry, and it has been proven to reduce cavities and all the negative effects of plaque.
 If you have been diagnosed with gingivitis or periodontal disease you may need to be seen by Dr. J more often to treat or control the existing condition until your body can heal and recover.
 Serious periodontal disease may call for meetings with a specialist who can diagnose and treat your condition beyond what a simple teeth cleaning can accomplish.

 People routinely clean their own teeth by brushing and flossing, however, dental hygienists can remove hardened deposits (tartar) not removed by routine cleaning.
 If you follow good oral hygiene techniques at home you should have no gum disease and minimal tartar build up.

 If your mouth is healthy and clean, you will not see any bleeding of the gums while brushing and flossing.
 If you notice bleeding while brushing, that is a sign of gingivitis or periodontal disease.
 Good oral hygiene techniques include brushing and flossing 2-3 times a day.
 Dr. J recommends the use of an electric tooth brush such as Sonicare or Oral-B.

 For children and young adults it is recommended to have Flouride treatment along with their cleaning every 6 months.
 Keep in mind that gingivitis is very common in young adults due to lack of good oral hygiene and it is extremely important to treat this condition early before it turns into a more serious problem such as periodontal disease.
 Children must visit the dentist every 6 months.

-Having braces and cleaning your teeth is very difficult that is why it is even more important to follow the instructions of proper brushing and flossing during your orthodontic treatment.
+Having braces and cleaning your teeth is very difficult which is why it’s even more important to follow the instructions of proper brushing and flossing during your orthodontic treatment.
 The gums may become puffy, red and bleed if you don’t properly clean your teeth and braces.
 Your orthodontist will not be happy to see this and may stop your treatment until your gums are back to a more healthy state.